 Biodiversity is the term applied to the variety of life on Earth.
 It can refer to:

-Biodiversity can cover the genetic make up of a single cell of DNA to all the organisms which make up the whole of the planet.
+Biodiversity can cover the genetic make up of a single cell of DNA, to all the organisms that make up the planet.

 Biodiversity influences all aspects of the quality of our lives.
 From it we get the ingredients which contribute to many things, including:

 - making fuel

 - cosmetics and construction materials

 Biodiversity also improves the places where we live; providing exercise, recreation and relaxation.
 So it's essential that we protect biodiversity, and improve it from an international through to local level.

 The planning process